peteroupc/peteroupc.github.io/graphics.md

 ### Optional Limits

-A game may impose further resource limits to those specifications (for example, to reduce the maximum number of 3-D triangles, to disallow 3-D rendering, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
+A game may impose further resource limits to this specification (for example, to reduce the maximum number of 3-D triangles, to disallow 3-D rendering, to reduce the number of colors per tile allowed, or to [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
 I would also be interested in learning about a free and open-source graphics library that implements this specification.[^9]  Examples of optional constraints are the following:

 - The game is limited to the 16 colors of the so-called _VGA palette_.
     - In the 8-bit-per-component format, this palette's colors are: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.